APHedayat/aphedayat.github.io/_posts/2025-12-09-Granular_Net.md

 Granular segregation–the spontaneous demixing of particles that differ in size, density, or shape–undermines product uniformity in sectors handling bulk solids, such as polymers, pharmaceuticals, and agricultural products.
 In hoppers and heap flows used for storage and dosing, changing operating conditions or geometry can substantially alter discharge composition, making scale-up from lab to plant non-trivial.

-Traditional continuum models augment the advection�diffusion transport equation with a segregation flux in the direction normal to the free surface, producing a scalar transport PDE for each species' concentration.
+Traditional continuum models augment the advection–diffusion transport equation with a segregation flux in the direction normal to the free surface, producing a scalar transport PDE for each species' concentration.
 While these models have achieved quantitative agreement with discrete element method (DEM) simulations and experiments, accurate prediction across geometries and materials still faces two bottlenecks: (a) realistic kinematics are geometry and operating condition dependent; and (b) a universally reliable segregation law is elusive, especially beyond spherical, size-segregating systems.

 Physics-Informed Neural Networks (PINNs), introduced by Raissi, Perdikaris, and Karniadakis, incorporate governing PDEs directly into the training objective.
 By enforcing the residuals of the PDE along with boundary and initial conditions, PINNs can approximate solutions even with limited labeled data.
 However, to date, PINNs have not been applied to continuum segregation models in granular flows.